actionjdjackson/fetch_coding_exercise/README.md

   - `DEFAULT_BROWSER`: Ask, Chrome, Firefox, Edge, Safari, or Internet Explorer
   - `RANDOM_GUESS`: Y or N for randomly guessing which is the lightest bar
   - `WAIT_TIME`: # of seconds to wait after finding the fake bar, before exiting or looping
-  - `PAUSE_TIME`: # of seconds to pause inbetween weighings, to allow the interface to "Catch up"
+  - `PAUSE_TIME`: # of seconds to pause inbetween weighings, to allow the interface to "catch up"
   - `LOOP`: Y or N for looping the algorithm on a fresh load of the page

 3. If you are running Safari, please make sure you go to the Develop menu, and enable 'Allow Remote Automation'